sisihagen/website/content/en/blog/2020/03/the-fake-invasion.md

 "Tanks and howitzers — Moscow enters Ukraine".

-This is illustrated with a“ proof image " of an alleged Russian tank convoy on which four tanks can be seen.
+This is illustrated with a" proof image " of an alleged Russian tank convoy on which four tanks can be seen.
 A few days earlier, this AFP Image was still used on other Websites, for example on the Site 20minutes.fr. it says that the picture shows tanks with "pro-Russian separatists".
 Pictured in the article is the same scenery as in the previously mentioned article of the Frankfurter Rundschau, the FR Tank is the last tank of this Panzergruppe of four tanks that stop the traffic.
 Compare the white truck behind on both pictures.

 {{< image srcwebp="/static/img/content/2020/102.webp" srcalt="/static/img/content/2020/102.jpg" title="5 years between the same photo" >}}

 #### The above mentioned Russian air defense system in Rostov, Russia, as an invasion symbol in the HAZ.

 The Hannoversche Allgemeine Zeitung (HAZ) offers a very nice example of the symbolic tactics.
-The previously mentioned image of a Russian air defense system in Russia used by Spiegel on 23 April 2015 as evidence of the "deployment of further Russian troops" was used by HAZ on 15 August 2014 to accuse Russia of an invasion of Ukraine in the article "Russian military vehicles spotted in Ukraine“ :
+The previously mentioned image of a Russian air defense system in Russia used by Spiegel on 23 April 2015 as evidence of the "deployment of further Russian troops" was used by HAZ on 15 August 2014 to accuse Russia of an invasion of Ukraine in the article "Russian military vehicles spotted in Ukraine" :

 > 23 armored personnel carriers along with tankers and other supply vehicles have crossed the border from Russia.